soufianecode/restaurant-css-framework/README.md

-## restaurant-css-framework
+# restaurant-css-framework
-Here is a web site page made with bootstrap v3.
+-Here is a web site page made with bootstrap v3.

-#Languages used
+## Languages used
-*Html5
+-Html5
-*Css3
+-Css3
-*Bootstrap 3
+-Bootstrap 3

-#Missions objectives
+## Missions objectives
-*placement of element with Bootstrap
+-placement of element with Bootstrap

-#Team challenge
+## Team challenge
-solo
+-solo